-- 1. Click the Select Objects button, then click on the double door leading from the master bedroom to the deck on Floor 2 to select it. - 2.
-Click the Open Object edit button to open the Door Specification dialog. - 3.
-Select one of the door's components from the list on the left.
+- 1. Click the Select Objects button, then click on a double door leading to the deck on Floor 2 to select it. - 2.
+Click the Open Object 📃 edit button to open the Door Specification dialog.

+3. Select one of the door's components from the list on the left.